Dog & Cat Desexing Donvale

 - Desexing your pet can eliminate the possibility of life-threatening infections of the womb (pyometra) in female dogs and prostatic enlargement or infections in male dogs.

-- Desexing your pet can enhance their chances of having a longer and healthier life.
+- By desexing your pet, you can increase their chances of having a longer and healthier life.

 Desexing can decrease aggression in male dogs but it's important to note that training may also be needed to address any behavioural issues.
 It's worth noting that desexing may not be as effective in changing aggression in female dogs.